Homemade Face Wash

 5 ml of honey

 15 ml of aloe vera gel

 Mix ingredients in a bowl and stir until a homogeneous mixture.
 Apply to face and neck after cleansing and before applying the toner in soft circular motions.
 Rinse well with warm water and remove excess moisturizer gently pat.
 Then make a facial mask.

 30 ml of white clay (kaolin I recommend that I use myself)

 45 ml whipping cream

 15 ml of rose hydrosol

 Mix all ingredients in a bowl and stir until the mixture has the consistency of a paste.
 If the mixture is too runny, add a little clay and stir.
 If the mixture is not sweet enough, add a little hydrosol.
-Spread over a clean face just before applying the toner, avoiding under eyes and lips.
+Spread over clean face just before applying the toner, avoiding eyes and lips.
 Let stand for 10 to 15 minutes.
 Rinse with warm water and pat to remove excess water.

 You can find essential oils in most health food stores.

 Caution: Be careful when using products for skin care product or skin contact, because even natural ingredients in these products may cause an allergic reaction.
 Note the ingredients listed above and if you are allergic to any of them, it would be wise to avoid products that contain them.
 If you feel uncomfortable tingling or if you notice redness on your skin, it could be that you are doing an allergic reaction.
 If this is the case, rinse your skin with warm water and avoid this product in the future, because you may be doing an allergic reaction to any of the ingredients it contains.
 Use common sense when using products for skin care, and remember that the less you use essential oils, the better.